alessandrodgr/fpar/README.md

-# tesi-triennale
+# fpar
-A parallel implementation of Backus FP programming language
+A parallel implementation of Backus FP programming language as an embedded DSL in C++17